zencart/documentation/content/user/troubleshooting/secure_and_nonsecure.md

 ### Solution:

 That indicates that somewhere in your templates or stylesheets you have hard-coded actual URL links to `http://xxxxxxxxx`,  instead of using relative paths.
+See [relative URLs](/user/first_steps/relative_urls/) for more information.

 This can also happen if you have added banners with `http://` links and not told them to skip display on SSL pages.